avivace/french-attestation-generator/README.md

-## *Attestation de déplacement dérogatoire* telegram bot generator
+## *Attestation de déplacement dérogatoire* telegram bot

 A bot to generate Attestation de déplacement dérogatoire documents on the go, just by sending a telegram message.

 **Work In Progress Notice**: the bot UX is still raw and unforgiving.
-It expects a well formatted JSON strinfied object breaking on syntax or missing keys.
+It expects a well formatted JSON stringified object and will break on syntax errors or missing keys.

 Install dependencies and run the Telegram bot: